Blagden1786/Participatory-Budgeting-with-multiple-resources/README.md

 - run_test_aggregation(test_name, functions:list, data_location:str, output_folder:str, running_print:bool=False, show_graph:bool = False)

 The first argument (test_name) should be the name of the test.
 These are:
--runtime_test - Runtime
+- runtime_test - Runtime
--exclusion_test - Exclusion Ratio
+- exclusion_test - Exclusion Ratio
--ejrplus_conversion_test - EJR+ Conversion
+- ejrplus_conversion_test - EJR+ Conversion
--ejrpc_one_test - EJR+ Conversion up to one -elrplus_alldim_test - EJR+ All Dimensions
+- ejrpc_one_test - EJR+ Conversion up to one
+- elrplus_alldim_test - EJR+ All Dimensions
--ejrpa_one_test - EJR+ All Dimensions up to one
+- ejrpa_one_test - EJR+ All Dimensions up to one
--False - The default test (Only for run_test_aggregation)
+- False - The default test (Only for run_test_aggregation)

-data_location is the location of the folder where the data is stored. output_folder is the location of the folder where the graph should be saved to. running_print is a bool whether anything should be printed to the terminal during execution (Recommended: True). show_graph is a bool whether to show the graph once the test has finished (If multiple tests are being run set as False).
+data_location is the location of the folder where the data is stored.
+output_folder is the location of the folder where the graph should be saved to.
+running_print is a bool whether anything should be printed to the terminal during execution (Recommended: True).
+show_graph is a bool whether to show the graph once the test has finished (If multiple tests are being run set as False).

-max_resources is the number of resources to test up to (Recommended: <= 10). functions is a list of aggregation functions to use for multi-MES (Recommended: [max,min,np.mean,np.median]).
+max_resources is the number of resources to test up to (Recommended: <= 10).
+functions is a list of aggregation functions to use for multi-MES (Recommended: [max,min,np.mean,np.median]).